Shallako/checkers-engine-challenge/README.md

 ## Game Rules

-The game follows standard Checkers rules:
+- On 8x8 boards: English/American checkers rules
   - Red moves first
-- Pieces move diagonally forward (unless they are kings)
+  - Men move one step diagonally forward only; men capture forward only
-- Kings can move diagonally in any direction
+  - Kings move one step diagonally in any direction; kings capture with an immediate landing square
-- Captures are made by jumping over an opponent's piece
+  - Captures are mandatory; multiple captures are allowed when available
+  - A piece is promoted to a king when it reaches the opposite end of the board
+  - A player wins when the opponent has no pieces left or cannot make a legal move

+- On 10x10 boards: International draughts rules
+  - Red moves first
+  - Men move one step diagonally forward; men may capture both forward and backward
+  - Kings are flying kings: they move any number of squares diagonally across empty squares and may land on any empty square beyond a captured piece
-- Multiple captures in a single turn are allowed and mandatory
+  - Captures are mandatory; multiple captures are allowed and chaining is supported
   - A piece is promoted to a king when it reaches the opposite end of the board
   - A player wins when the opponent has no pieces left or cannot make a legal move

 ## Implementation Details